shooshtarilab/scATAC.Explorer/README.md

 scATAC-Explorer is a curated collection of publicly available scATAC-seq (Single Cell Assay for Transposase-Accessible Chromatin using sequencing) datasets.
 It aims to provide a single point of entry for users looking to study chromatin accessibility at the single-cell level.

-Users can quickly search available datasets using the metadata table, and then download the datasets they are interested in for analysis.
+Users can quickly search publicly available datasets using the metadata table, and then download the datasets they are interested in for analysis.
 Optionally, users can save the datasets for use in applications other than R.

 This package will improve the ease of studying and integrating scATAC-seq datasets.
 Developers may use this package to obtain data for analysis of multiple tissues, diseases, cell types, or developmental stages.
 It can also be used to obtain data for validation of new algorithms.